Pear Shaped Diamond Guide

 What should I consider when buying a pear cut diamond?

 Some pear shaped diamonds may have a bow-tie effect, which occurs when light doesn’t bounce into the middle of the diamond, because of the way the diamond is cut.
-This appears as a bow-tie shape darkness visible in the center of the diamond.
+This appears as a bow-tie shape darkness visible in the centre of the diamond.

 While most agree that this is part of a pear diamond’s beauty, a severe effect is undesirable.
 All of our diamonds are hand-inspected to ensure they do not possess a strongly visible bow-tie effect.